JudyYe/visual-learning-notes/last lecture | jim morris.md

 ## Herbert Simon: 20th centruty Galileo
 - boundary rational
-- "needs for dignity and for purpose"
+- AI: "needs for dignity and for purpose"
+-